sirishacyd/cmpe202_individual-project/README.md

 ![recordio](diagrams/recordio_factory.png)

 ## Complete Design

+![recordio](diagrams/class_diagram.png)
-The UML class diagram depicts the structure of the design for the given problem.
+The UML class diagram depicts the structure of the design for the implementation of the credit card parser problem.
 Here is an explanation of the classes and their relationships:

-![recordio](diagrams/class_diagram.png)

 - Main: This class represents the main entry point of the application.
 It has the responsibility to handle command-line arguments, such as input and output file paths, and execute the necessary logic.
 - Utils: This class contains utility methods that validate the input and output file paths.
 It ensures that the paths exist and have the correct file extensions.